conie151/conie151.github.io/posts/Notes/CiscoIntroductiontoCybersecurity.md

 _What do cybercrmiinals want from me?_
 Cybercriminals can use your sensitive personal information to identify and impersonate you, infringing on your privacy and potentially causing serious damage to your reputation.

+- Every time we collect or share personal data, we should consider our security.